 And the results of the customers’ purchases are amazing.

 Just take a look at Resource Central’s 2021 numbers for Denver Water:

 - 1,834 Garden In A Box kits sold to customers who live in Denver and the surrounding suburbs of Centennial, Edgewater, Greenwood Village, Lakewood, Littleton and Wheat Ridge.

 - 100,000 square feet of low-water gardens planted, according to Resource Central’s estimates.

-“The Garden In A Box program helps people start small, converting a section of the lawn from turf to low-water plants,” said Jeff Tejral, water efficiency manager at Denver Water.
+“The Garden In A Box program helps people start small, converting a section of the lawn from turf to low-water plants,” said Jeff Tejral, Denver Water's former water efficiency manager who guided the partnership with Resource Central.